So how do you stack up?

 - Fuel: large pieces of wood that cannot be broken by hand.
 These will keep your fire going for awhile.

 Once you’ve rounded up the wood, create a pile of tinder and light it.
 Turn it occasionally to let air pass throughout (air is key to fire – without it you’re done for).
 Then add the kindling a few pieces at a time until the fire builds.
-Lastly, pile on the fuel wood and sure air passes throughout (i.e. don’t stack the wood directly on top of the fire – either make a “teepee” or log cabin with it).
+Lastly, pile on the fuelwood and sure air pass throughout (i.e. don’t stack the wood directly on top of the fire – either make a “teepee” or log cabin with it).
+Got a desire to make a fire in a hurry?
+Even more fire making ideas here from Art of Manliness.

-#6.
+#23.
 Know your drink, and order without hesitation.
+Some classic examples: Old-Fashioned.
+Moscow Mule.
+Dirty Martini, filthy dirty, shaken with 3 blue-cheese-stuffed olives.
 Jameson.
 Rocks.
 ‘Nuff said.

-#7.
+#22.
 Jumpstart a car.
-It’s simple and makes you look awesome.
+Every man should know how to do this, it’s simple and makes you look awesome.

 - Step 1: Pop the hoods of both cars.
 Make sure they’re both turned off.